 Rugeley were looking to bounce back from their latest defeat.

-Board 4.
-Malcolm Carrington v Conor Verschoyle.
-Conor played some good moves early on attacking an undefended Bishop which his opponent failed to notice.
-But Conor failed to capitalise instead moving a pawn in front of the castled King which proved to be his undoing.
+Conor failed to capitalise instead moving a pawn in front of the castled King which

 We hope to have a better result in the next match.